awsdocs/amazon-ec2-user-guide/doc_source/burstable-performance-instances-how-to.md

 aws ec2 create-launch-template --launch-template-name MyLaunchTemplate --version-description FirstVersion --launch-template-data ImageId=ami-8c1be5f6,InstanceType=t3.medium,CreditSpecification={CpuCredits=unlimited}
 ```

-### Associating an Auto Scaling group with a launch template<a name="burstable-performance-instances-create-asg-with-launch-template"></a>
+### Associate an Auto Scaling group with a launch template<a name="burstable-performance-instances-create-asg-with-launch-template"></a>

 To associate the launch template with an Auto Scaling group, create the Auto Scaling group using the launch template, or add the launch template to an existing Auto Scaling group\.